Pick6 Rules & Scoring

 Pick Set Edits

-If the scheduled start time for a game changes after contests for a Pick Group containing that game become available, DraftKings will take measures to ensure the change is reflected on the pick experience and for Pick Set editing purposes.
+If the scheduled start time for a game changes after contests for a Pick Group containing that game become available, DraftKings will take measures to ensure the change is reflected on the pick experience.
 In the rare case that a game starts before the scheduled start time, all players within that game will become locked as soon as our feed reflects that the game has begun.
-Additionally, any swaps that were made after the real-life start time of the game will result in those Pick Sets being disqualified and refunded.
+Additionally, any contest entries that were made after the real-life start time of the game will result in those Pick Sets being disqualified and entry fees refunded.

 Canceled, Postponed, and Rescheduled Games